mc-marcocheng/LLM-Thing-Explainer/README.md

 # LLM Thing Explainer

 LLM Thing Explainer is inspired by Randall Munroe's ["Thing Explainer: Complicated Stuff in Simple Words"](https://en.wikipedia.org/wiki/Thing_Explainer).
 This tool uses LLMs to explain complex subjects using only the 1,000 most common English words.
-By using state machines, this project offers simplified explanations that are accessible to everyone.
+By using state machines, this offers simplified explanations that are accessible to everyone.

 ## Installation